VictorTaelin/Interaction-Calculus/HVM-Nano.md

   vars[co1] = Term(CO1, lab, loc)
 ```

-# Stringifying IC
+# Stringifying HVM-Nano

-Converting IC terms to strings faces two challenges:
+Converting HVM-Nano terms to strings faces two challenges:

-First, IC terms and nodes don't store variable names.
-As such,
+First, HVM-Nano terms and nodes don't store variable names.
+As such, we must
+generate fresh, unique variable names during stringification, and maintain a
+mapping from each binder's memory location to its assigned name.

-Second, on IC, Col Nodes aren't part of the main program's AST.
-Instead, they
+Second, on HVM-Nano, Col Nodes aren't part of the main program's AST.
+Instead,
-"float" on the heap, and are only reachable via CO0 and CO1 variables.
-Because
+they "float" on the heap, and are only reachable via CO0 and CO1 variables.
-of that, by stringifying a term naively, collapser nodes will be missing.
+Because of that, by stringifying a term naively, col nodes will be missing.

 To solve these, we proceed as follows: